devspaceship/madepro/README.md

 # madepro

 A minimal Rust library crate for solving finite deterministic Markov decision processes (MDPs).

+The name of the library comes from the first syllable of each word.

 ## Limitations